 Stage 5.
-Comparison of case studies, discussion of research findings and the set in a start of the set of
+Comparison of case studies, discussion of research findings

 The examination of developments since the overseas fieldwork was conducted via the latest human rights reports published by the Vicaría de Solidaridad (2003-2004), Amnesty International (2003-2005), and Human Rights Watch (2003-2005).
 Of additional use were a number of electronic updates sent via subscribed email by Amnesty International, Human Rights Watch and Equipo Nizkor.